f-droid/fdroid-website/_docs/Building_Applications.md

 version of the APK would also appear there, and both files would be removed from the `unsigned` directory.

-If you’re building purely for the purposes of testing, and not intending to push the results to a repository, at least yet, the `--test` option can be used to direct output to the `tmp` directory instead of `unsigned`.
+If you're building purely for the purposes of testing, and not intending to push the results to a repository, at least yet, the `--test` option can be used to direct output to the `tmp` directory instead of `unsigned`.
 A similar effect could be achieved by simply deleting the